 Aside from detoxifying and reducing free radicals, one of the anti-aging benefits of glutathione comes from its ability to protect skin cells from near-visible, UVA and UVB radiations.
 In fact, in the critical UVB region, the extent of defense provided by glutathione is almost as good as that of nucleotide excision repair, an automated DNA repair mechanism for damaged cells.
 Researchers, therefore, suggest that a major role of GSH in human skin cells is to protect them from the cytotoxic action of sunlight.

 Lastly, speaking of repair and protection, glutathione plays a crucial role in repairing wound tissue.
 In a 2007 experiment published in Biofizika, results showed that dinitrosyl-iron complexes with glutathione accelerated wound healing in animals.
 Glutathione is also proven to reduce wrinkles and dry spots, which make us look older than we really are.

 Few of us know that inflammation plays a crucial role in the process of aging.
 Though inflammation is necessary and even helpful to ward off antigens that invade our body, it is also associated with a number of chronic diseases, most of which are common to the elderly.

 As we grow old, our bodies no longer efficiently make the cytokines that are necessary for the regulation of immunity, inflammation, and the creation of new blood cells.
 There is also a significant decrease in T-lymphocytes in the elderly population, affecting inflammatory profiles.
 The increased production of free radicals and the natural depletion of glutathione doesn’t help either.

 The good news is that when we have optimum glutathione levels achieved through supplementation, we have a better chance of reducing or eliminating inflammation.
 A few studies focused on lung inflammation have proven the protective and therapeutic role of glutathione in oxidant-induced lung injury and inflammation.
-Results show that glutathione’s effect on oxidative stress significantly reduced cell inflammation in test subjects.
-Glutathione modulates NF-kB activity, responsible for the expression of proinflammatory genes.
+Results show that glutathione benefits cellular health as it reduces on oxidative stress and inflammation in test subjects significantly.
+Glutathione modulates NF-kB activity, which is responsible for the expression of proinflammatory genes.